 Finding Florida Administrative Cases

 Other online databases exist for Florida administrative decisions.
 Lexis and Westlaw both have databases covering attorney general opinions, taxation decisions and securities determinations.
 Lexis also has individual files covering the Public Utilities Commission and Workers' Compensation Decisions.
 Westlaw has an individual database on Environmental Law Administrative Decisions.
 To obtain information about a specific agency and its decisions, you can access the agency's website.
 Most Florida State agencies have informative web sites and many include decisions and documents.
-The Florida Government Locator is very useful in locating Florida agency websites.
+The Florida Division of Library and Information Services website is very useful in locating Florida agency websites.